-Unable to Boot Past BIOS when Using MXI Express
+Unable to Boot Past BIOS When Using MXI Express

 After installing my MXI Express hardware onto my desktop/laptop, I am unable to get past the Basic Input/Output System (BIOS).
 Is this a compatibility issue?

 During the boot up sequence of a desktop/laptop, the system loads the BIOS.
 An issue can arise at different areas of this sequence that may or may not pertain to a compatibility issue.
 During boot up you may notice one of the following

 If you run into this error message at the BIOS, the simple work-around for this problem is to be sure that a powered-up PXI chassis is connected to the MXI controller before powering on the computer.
-The computer hangs during POST or does not boot into Windows:

 This is a known issue with some computer BIOSes when using the low-profile version of the NI PCIe-8361 MXI controller with the part number 195315C-01L.
 The error message is caused by a timeout in the BIOS code due to this repeater based device.

 The part number of the board that leverages the switch architecture while still maintaining a low-profile shape is 199042X-01L, where "X" is the letter revision of the board.

 Most x1 MXI Express kits now feature this version of the controller.
 To confirm which revision of the board your kit includes, contact NI support representative with your MXI Express kit part number.

-This issue is usually related to the host PC's inability to properly allocate or enumerate PCI resources.
+If you do not receive and error but your computer hangs during POST or does not boot into Windows the issue is usually related to the host PC's inability to properly allocate or enumerate PCI resources.
 Here are some items that you can try to help with the situation.